-We often think of plagiarism as something that helps other people, because it’s focused on correctly crediting the work done by others and not passing it off as your own or accidentally implying that it’s your own by failing to cite sources.
-But using a plagiarism checker actually benefits you, the student, too!
+We often think of citing sources to avoid plagiarizing as something that helps other people, because it’s focused on correctly crediting the work done by others and not passing it off as your own or accidentally implying that it’s your own by failing to cite sources.
+But using a plagiarism checker to do this actually benefits you, the student, too!

 When you submit your paper to be double-checked and to make sure that you haven’t plagiarized in any way, you’re also protecting yourself.
 How does that work?
 It’s all based on the way these tools function in the first place.
 Most of them are built around algorithms that compare uploaded papers to a vast database of existing work.
 This may include research databases of published works (think papers in academic journals, books, newspapers, and other print and digital sources), as well as information found online on websites.

-If that’s not reason enough to use a plagiarism checker, then remember this: if you’re in any sort of formal writing class, whether in high school or in college, your teacher is very likely to have access to a plagiarism checker free of charge, with access through their departments.
+If that’s not reason enough to use a checker, then remember this: if you’re in any sort of formal writing class, whether in high school or in college, your teacher is very likely to have access to a checker through their department.
 “Check paper for plagiarism” is at the top of the to-do list when teachers sit down to grade papers — in fact, many have a rubric that has a section for academic honesty and proper citations.

 Since your teachers are already using this kind of software, wouldn’t it be great if you could too?
 The great news is you can!
 A Citation Machine Plus subscription gives you access to a set of tools built specifically for students, allowing you to check your paper on your own, before even submitting your work for grading.
 The more you check on your own, the more you learn, which can help you avoid making mistakes in the future.

 But that’s not all.